dojo/docs/dojox/mobile/internationalization.rst

 =================

 The above approach, however, requires javascript code for each UI widget that has translatable strings.
 That could be a pain especially when the application consists of a lot of widgets and is mainly wirtten as dojo markup. dojox.mobile.i18n is an optional feature that simplifies internationalization in such cases.
-It is a thin wrapper around dojo.i18n, and has ability to substitute strings, such as CDATA or attribute values, in dojo markup.
+It is a thin wrapper around dojo.i18n, and has ability to replace strings, such as CDATA or attribute values, in dojo markup.
 You can use the dojox.mobile.i18n.load() method to load a resource bundle.
 The method signature is the same as that of dojo.requireLocalization().
 The return value is an array of localized string resources, which is returned from dojo.i18n.getLocalization().

 .. code-block :: javascript